Tips for a smooth breastfeeding to bottle-feeding transition

 - Offer the bottle at other times of day.
 If your baby won’t take the bottle during the day, try offering it during a nighttime feed or vice versa.

-Your baby needs time to get used to new sensations, so stick with the same teat, bottle, and feeding technique for a while before trying something new.
+Your baby needs time to get used to new sensations, so stick with the same teat, bottle (enter code: TRYMEFREEBLOG to claim a free sample excluding P&P), and feeding technique for a while before trying something new.
 Constantly changing the feeding position or switching to new teats may just end up confusing (and frustrating) your baby.

 Make sure you have lots of time to take it slow during this process.
-If your baby starts crying and pushes the bottle away, back off, comfort them, and then try again.
+If your baby starts crying and pushes the bottle (enter code: TRYMEFREEBLOG to claim a free sample excluding P&P) away, back off, comfort them, and then try again.
 If you’ve tried offering the bottle and your baby has refused three times, let it go for now.
 (Wait at least five minutes before breastfeeding – that way they won’t associate refusing the bottle with immediate gratification.)
 Offer the bottle again in an hour or two, when your baby is alert and receptive but not frantically hungry.

 *This excludes P&P